 Calculations for Standard Deviatoin, Alpha, Tracking Error, and Information Ratio are annualized.
 This presentation is accompanied by additional disclosures which can be found on the last pages.
+All information herein is confidential and proprietary.

 IBEW Pension Trust Investment Program Fee Summary